 Photo Credits: Ali Redmond

-This roasted Cornish game hen recipe is perfect for a romantic night in, a small gathering with friends, or a holiday centerpiece.
-Give each person their own, or split them in half to feed a crowd with lots of extras!
-Serve them with roasted vegetables for a complete and healthy meal.
-You can also whip up a quick couscous or an Easy Rice Pilaf to soak up all those delicious juices.
-It’s a simple yet elegant dish that’s guaranteed to become a new favorite in your roasting repertoire.
+This simple recipe is perfect for a romantic night in, a small gathering with friends, or a holiday centerpiece.
+Who doesn’t love their own personal roasted chicken?!
+Give each person their own, or split them in half and serve on a big platter over Lebanese rice or couscous to soak up all those delicious juices.

 Table of Contents